John Barnwell: Sheffield United

-He left for Sheffield United in 1970.
+Barnwell left for Sheffield United in 1970.
 After a brief stint (playing nine games and scoring twice), he retired due to a persistent ankle injury.

 Coaching and management

 After retiring, Barnwell moved into coaching, becoming a coach under Noel Cantwell at Peterborough United, helping the club to promotion to the old Third Division.
 Barnwell succeeded Cantwell in 1977, and narrowly missed out on reaching the Second Division in his first and only season.
 He left United in 1978 after a dispute with the club's board, but soon joined Wolves, taking the club to an FA Cup semi-final against his old club Arsenal in 1979, and then victory in the 1980 League Cup final against Forest.
 Wolves finished 6th in the League in 1979–80.
 This was despite Barnwell being involved in a horrific car accident, in which he fractured his skull.

 However, Wolves could not maintain their form at the turn of the decade, finishing 18th in 1980-81, although they did reach the FA Cup semi-finals for the second time in three seasons.
-With the club bottom of the First Division in January 1982, Barnwell resigned.
+With the club 18th in the First Division, Barnwell resigned on 8 January 1982 after a on-going dispute with the Chairman Harry Marshall.

-He moved abroad, coaching in Saudi Arabia and later managing Greek side AEK Athens (1983–1984).
+Barnwell moved abroad, coaching in Saudi Arabia and later managing Greek side AEK Athens (1983–1984).
 He then returned to England in the lower divisions to manage Notts County (1987–1988), Walsall (1989–1990) and Northampton Town (1993–1994).
 After that, he semi-retired from management, before becoming manager of Grantham Town in February 1996.

-He then took up his post as LMA chief executive in July 1996.
+Barnwell then took up his post as LMA chief executive in July 1996.
 Barnwell is now a life Vice President of the LMA, and is involved in various businesses related to football.
 He describes his passion as "The game, the people in it, and its future".